ant-design/ant-design/docs/react/getting-started.en-US.md

 ## Customize your Workflow

-If you want to customize your workflow, we recommend using [webpack](https://webpack.js.org) to build and debug code.
+If you want to customize your workflow, we recommend using [webpack](https://webpack.js.org) or [vite](https://vitejs.dev/) to build and debug code.
 You can try out plenty of [boilerplates](https://github.com/enaqx/awesome-react#react-tools) available in the React ecosystem.

 There are also some [scaffolds](https://scaffold.ant.design/) which have already been integrated into antd, so you can try and start with one of these and even contribute.